Geldahr/LUI/README.md

 ## Known Issues

-- Targeting a player in your fellowship may not show effects immediately.
-The callback is not triggered and the event list stays empty until a buff or debuff changes.
 - Target effect tracking can behave incorrectly when the target is the local player.
 This has not been seen since February 26, 2026.
 - If you use labels that include level, they may not refresh when the target or a party member levels up unless morale or power also changes.

+## Recent fixes to verify

+- A recent fix addressed an edge case where targeting another player in your fellowship did not immediately populate the target effect list.
+In the broken state, buffs and debuffs could remain empty, fail to appear, disappear, or update only after that player gained or lost an effect.
+If you still see delayed or inconsistent effect initialization when switching to a fellowship target, please report it.

 ## Repository Notes